 Candidates are not permitted to enrol in any engineering courses of the Third Professional Examination prior to completion of the First Professional Examination.

-3. Engineering Disciplines
+3. Engineering Disciplines and Minors

-The degree of Bachelor of Engineering with Honours may be awarded in the following programmes: Chemical and Process, Civil, Computer, Electrical and Electronic, Forest, Mechanical, Mechatronics, and Natural Resources.
+(a) The degree of Bachelor of Engineering with Honours may be awarded in the following programmes: Chemical and Process, Civil, Computer, Electrical and Electronic, Forest, Mechanical, Mechatronics, Natural Resources, and Software.